lucaspereirasouzat/backslash/DOCUMENTATION.md

 1. **Because you can**.
 You're a Linux user, you already solve your problems with shell scripts.
 Why not make them pretty with Backslash?
 2. **Automation**.
 If you're doing the same repetitive tasks, turn them into a plugin, and let Backslash handle it.
 3. **Sharing is caring**.
 Once you've built something cool, share it with the rest of the Linux community.
 (They might even use it!)

-> [!IMPORTANT]
-> We know, we know, this documentation is incomplete.
-We're still working on it (and we'll get there, eventually).
-In the meantime, the best way to learn how to create a Backslash plugin is to check out the source code of some existing plugins.
-[Browse through the plugins on GitHub](https://github.com/backslash-app/plugins) and see how they're structured.
-You can also [join our Discord server](https://discord.gg/sTzwBzDkK9) and ask for help or advice.
-We're always happy to help out!